 Proposal presented for approval by the Committee on WIPO Standards (CWS) at its Thirteenth Session

-The authority file text structure lists the minimum data elements, the optional publication exception code element, and the optional text-searchable abstract, description and claims indication code elements (see paragraphs 8 and 9 of Main Body) for each publication record in one line, separated by a comma (preferred), tab or semicolon and a “Carriage Return and Line Feed” (CRLF character) to represent the end of each record.
+The authority file text structure lists the minimum data elements, the optional publication exception code element, and the optional text-searchable indicators for abstract, description and claims elements (see paragraph 7 of Main Body) for each publication record in one line, separated by a comma (preferred), or semicolon and a “Carriage Return and Line Feed” or equivalent end of line character to signal the end of each record.

+Data structure for mandatory components with optional text searchable indicators: <publication authority>,<publication number>,<kind-of-document code>,<publication date>,<publication exception code>, <searchable abstract code (language codes or N)>, <searchable description code (language codes or N )>, <searchable claims code (language codes or N )> <CRLF>.

-Data structure: <publication authority>,<publication number>,<kind-of-document code>,<publication date>,<publication exception code>,<searchable abstract code (language codes or N or U )>, <searchable description code (language codes or N or U )>, <searchable claims code (language codes or N or U )> <CRLF>.
-Thecodes”and “U” in the elements <searchable description code>, <searchable claims code> <searchable abstract code> mean “Not available” and “Unknown”, respectively.
-The codes “language code”, “N” and “U” are represented as a suffix of the corresponding element of the publication using one of the following options, following by a dash:
+Data structure including all allowable optional components: <publication authority>,<publication number>,<kind-of-document code>,<publication date>,<publication exception code>, <application authority>,<application number>,<filing date>, <searchable abstract code (language codes or N)>, <searchable description code (language codes or N )>, <searchable claims code (language codes or N )> <CRLF>.

+The code “N” in the elements <searchable description code>, <searchable claims code> <searchable abstract code> mean “Not available”, respectively.
+The codes “language code” e.g., “en” and “N” are represented as a suffix of the corresponding element of the publication using one of the following options, following by a dash:

 ABST - Abstract